akostrik/stage_telegram_python/README.md

 This project wouldn't have been possible without the guidance of the faculty at Sorbonne University, the feedback from early users and the continuous support from the associations.

 # Project overview
-This project is aimed at automatical detecting of propagandistic information in Telegram [^13] channels.
-That is, the information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information. [^6]

 ## Application features
 1. Real-time Telegram messages verification by two methods: